jnywong/nondim-slurry/readme.md

 ### Installing

-Download the latest version [here](https://github.com/jnywong/nondim-slurry).
+Download the latest version of the repository [here](https://github.com/jnywong/nondim-slurry).

 ### A simple example